autofit/go/README.md

 ### add a set of IoT data structure
 ### deviceshadow is a Highly abstract IoT data structure
 ### Iotdevinterface is a simplified version data interface base deviceshadow
+### lite is a lite version for iotdatastruck base on iotdevinterface.

 ```package main